-As part of Gerber’s weekly book club – a “quarantine passion project” – the pair intelligently discuss the struggles Didion encountered in 1960s Los Angeles and how this dissection of American life draws parallels to the female existence today.
+As part of Gerber’s weekly book club – a “quarantine passion project” – the pair intelligently discusses the struggles Didion encountered in 1960s Los Angeles and how this dissection of American life draws parallels to the female existence today.

 “This is a book that was written in 1970 and I almost wish it was less relevant because that would mean that we’d made actual progress,” says 28-year-old Ratajkowski.
 “But I’m grateful that there is a text like this.”

 For the uninitiated, Play It As It Lays follows a young, struggling actor named Maria who is recovering from a mental breakdown in a psychiatric hospital in LA.
 The book flashes back to her life before her stint in the ward and it’s both a mix of glamour and grimness.
 Of dizzying highs and rock bottom.
 There’s a marriage breakdown, her career loss, parental deaths, drugs and an abortion.

 “[Didion] talks about abortion,” says Gerber.
 “No one was even talking about it when Joan wrote this book and…it was a big deal.
 [Maria] feeling like she didn’t have a choice was something that was super triggering for me.”